 When it comes to the health and wellbeing of their pets, most owners are willing to spare no expense.

 Last year, the pet care industry saw over $150B in sales of supplies, vet visits, treats, and more in the US alone.
 And it shows no signs of heeling.
-The global pet care market is projected to reach over $500B in the next five years.
+The global pet care market is projected to reach over $500B by 2030.

 For dealmakers looking to fetch high returns, the pet care industry holds a wealth of opportunities across the veterinary care, pet insurance, daycare & boarding, food & supplies, grooming, and training segments.